beeva-arturomartinez/beeva-best-practices/backend/python/README.md

 When open a file, it is necessary say the mode.
 In Python exists this modes:

-* ‘r’ → read only, it is for default.
+* 'r' → read only, it is for default.
 But it is a good practice write it.
-* ‘w’ → write only, if the file exists, it will be erased.
+* 'w' → write only, if the file exists, it will be erased.
-* ‘a’ → when write it appends in the end of the file.
+* 'a' → when write it appends in the end of the file.
-* ‘+r’ → read and write.
+* '+r' → read and write.

 ##### 14.3.2 Read